lokshunhung/pizza/README.md

 Runnable commands for each packages can be found in `package.json#scripts`

-To start development server to serve the webpage, run: `$ yarn workspace @pizza/app start` and open browser at `localhost:1234`
+To start development server to serve the webpage, run: `$ yarn workspace @pizza/frontend start` and open browser at `localhost:1234`

 To start storybook server for UI development, run: `$ yarn workspace @pizza/ui start` and open browser at `localhost:6006`

+To build the web application, run: `$ yarn workspace @pizza/frontend build` and go to the `dist/` directory

 ## Project Structure